 We expect our general and administrative expenses to increase in absolute dollars as a result of our operation as a public company.
-These expenses will also include costs associated with regulations governing public companies, increased costs of directors' and officers' liability insurance and increased professional services expenses.
+These expenses will also include costs associated with compliance with the Sarbanes Oxley Act and other regulations governing public companies, increased costs of directors' and officers' liability insurance and increased professional services expenses.